 We believe that it is the right of all children to feel safe and secure when using technology.
 We work with staff, pupils and parents/carers to value the use of new technologies in enhancing learning, encourage responsible use of the Internet and digital devices and follow agreed policies to minimise potential online safety risk.

 We discuss, monitor and review our online safety policy on a regular basis, linking it with other relevant policies such as Safeguarding, Behaviour and Anti-Bullying policies.
 We support staff in the use of the Internet and digital devices as essential tools for enhancing learning and the embedding of online safety across the whole school curriculum.

 ONLINE SAFETY TOP TIPS

 At Orleans Primary School, we encourage children to responsibly access digital and online technology.
 During the first half-term the children focus on Online Safety and are encouraged to discuss: the benefits to accessing the Internet; how to be responsible online; and any potential risks associated with the use of the Internet.
 Allowing the children to feel confident and safe to report incidents if they do occur.
-(See the children’s learning at the bottom of this page).

 To support children to feel confident using the Internet at home here are our top tips: